MichaelaKemp/231001_Michaela-Kemp_Semester-2_Term-3/README.md

+Sure!
+Below is the updated README with placeholders for screenshots of each page, including those for Students, Teachers, and Admins.

+---

 # School Administration App

 This project is a web-based school administration application built using React for the frontend, MySQL for the database, and XAMPP for local server management.